-The Center was created in 1994 through a faculty initiative with an institutional incentive grant from the Pennsylvania Department of Education and additional funding from grants from the Office of the Provost and grants from the Aid Association for Lutherans.
-The Center was awarded a grant from the Andrew W. Mellon Foundation to support initiatives in interdisciplinary teaching.
+FCT was formed in 1994 through a faculty initiative with an institutional incentive grant from the Pennsylvania Department of Education and additional funding from grants from the Office of the Provost and grants from the Aid Association for Lutherans.
+FCT was awarded a grant from the Andrew W. Mellon Foundation to support initiatives in interdisciplinary teaching.
 Overseen by a faculty director and an advisory board comprised of faculty members from a variety of disciplines, the Center's operational costs are currently sustained through support from the Shire Family Fund for Excellence in Teaching, established by Mr. and Mrs. Donald T. Shire P'90.